-You should now be able to see and explore all of the PanCancer and ISB-CGC public datasets.
-Clicking on the blue triangle next to a dataset name will open it and show the list of tables in the dataset.
+You should now be able to see and explore all of the Pan-Cancer Atlas tables and also tables of other ISB-CGC data sets.
+Clicking on the blue triangle next to a dataset name will open it and show the list of tables in the data set.
 Clicking on a table name will open up information about the table in main panel, where you can view the Schema, Details, or a Preview of the table.

 Let’s query using the MC3 somatic mutation table.

-- paste the sample query below into the New Query text-box;
+- Paste the sample query below into the text-box.

-- once you do have the green circle, you can click on it to see a message like: “Valid: This query will process 131 MB when run.”
+- Once you do have the green circle, you can click on it to see a message like: “Valid: This query will process 76.3 MB when run.”

-- to execute the query, click on RUN QUERY !
+- To execute the query, click on RUN!

 WITH mutCounts AS ( SELECT COUNT(DISTINCT( Tumor_SampleBarcode )) AS CaseCount, Hugo_Symbol, HGVSc FROM `isb-cgc.pancancer_atlas.Filtered_MC3_MAF_V5_one_per_tumor_sample` GROUP BY Hugo_Symbol, HGVSc ), mutRatios AS ( SELECT HGVSc, Hugo_Symbol, CaseCount, (CaseCount/SUM(CaseCount) OVER (PARTITION BY Hugo_Symbol)) AS ratio FROM mutCounts ) SELECT * FROM mutRatios WHERE CaseCount>=10 AND ratio>=0.2 AND HGVSc is not null ORDER BY ratio DESC